Contact

 Methodology

-The aim of this work is to evaluate food packaging for its recyclability and then from a life cycle assessment perspective.
-This will be done for Switzerland at the present time (Scenario I) and based on a future scenario (Scenario II) after the expansion of the nationwide collection and recycling infrastructure.
-In addition, the work will include a tipping point analysis of the food waste rate.
-This is because packaging that is modified to minimize food loss can reduce the overall environmental impact of food, even if the environmental impact of the packaging itself has to be increased.
+The aim of this study was to evaluate food packaging in terms of its recyclability and then assess its environmental impact.
+This was done for Switzerland at the present time (scenario I) and on the basis of a future scenario (scenario II) following the expansion of nationwide collection and recycling infrastructures.
+In addition, a tipping point analysis of the food waste rate was carried out as part of the study.
+This is because packaging that is modified to minimize food loss can reduce the overall environmental impact of food.
+This is equally true if the environmental impact of the packaging itself has to be increased.

 Findings